nkulakow/quiz-application/README.md

 Questions belong to the quiz.
 Answers, given by teachers, belong to questions.

 **Inputs**
 Given inputs are checked.
-If program notices an incorrectness, corresponing error is thrown.
-Custom exceptions are in the folder "src/excpetions/.
+If program notices an incorrectness, custom error is thrown.
+Custom exception ValidationException is in the folder "src/excpetions/.

 **Services**